josh-wj/comptia-notes/Sec+.md

 > -  WPA3-Personal and WPA3-Enterprise offer robust encryption methods like AES-CCMP and HMAC-SHA for data protection.

 > Authentication protocols
-> -  LDAP, Kerberos, and 802.1X are authentication methods tailored to various environments.
+> -  LDAP, Kerberos ( ticket based method ), and 802.1X are authentication methods tailored to various environments.

 ### Application Security
 > Application security refers to the security measures implemented at the application level.